How to Get Trailer Insurance

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

 Your car insurance policy may cover your trailer but it’s good to be sure.
 If a trailer comes unhitched on the road it can cause a huge amount of damage to other people, vehicles, property, and whatever you’re hauling could be completely wrecked.
 Find out what trailer insurance coverage is already covered by your car insurance policy and get the additional coverage you need before an accident happens.
-In this article, Part 1 describes how trailer insurance works and Part 2 walks you through nine steps to get trailer insurance.

-Part 1 of 2: How trailer insurance works
+How trailer insurance works

 Trailer insurance works the same as car insurance.
 You can get liability, collision or comprehensive insurance coverage.
 Liability covers damage to other people’s vehicles and property.
 Collision covers the trailer, and usually the contents, if it is involved in an accident.

 Comprehensive insurance covers any damages or loss regardless of how it happens.
 For example, if your trailer is stolen or vandalized, comprehensive trailer insurance will cover the damages or replace the trailer.